OVALProject/ovalproject.github.io/getting-started/best-practices/index.md

     </tr>
     <tr>
       <td>26</td>
       <td>Some OVAL Objects permit the use of <span style="font-family: 'Courier New'">behaviors</span> to govern endpoint collection.
 The usage of <span style="font-family: 'Courier New'">behaviors</span> should be well documented in the OVAL Object's <span style="font-family: 'Courier New'">documentation</span> element(s).
-Please see [Section 3.1.2.1.3](#3-1-2-1-3-designing-oval-behaviors) for more information when implementing a new OVAL Behavior.</td>
+Please see <a href="#3-1-2-1-3-designing-oval-behaviors">Section 3.1.2.1.3</a> for more information when implementing a new OVAL Behavior.</td>
     </tr>
 	<tr>
       <td>27</td>